ship-nix/docs/src/starters/migration.md

 ## 1. Import a project that already works with {{site.name}}

+When you already have a `nixos` folder and a `flake.nix` in your project root that works with Shipnix, **this is the alternative for you**.

-After provisioning the server, do the following:
+After provisioning the "Load existing code" server, do the following:

 1. In your code, make sure you have a NixOS configuration that corresponds with your server name given by {{site.name}}.

 <img src="/images/server-name.webp" />

+Note that the name `text-server-two` needs to be present

 ```diff-nix
 {